microbit-foundation/micropython-microbit-v2-simulator/README.md

     $ make

-Once it is built the pages in build/ needs to be served, e.g. via:
+Once it is built the pages in build/ need to be served, e.g. via:

     $ npx serve build